 The easement rights are made clearer when this situation is put in more familiar terms.
 Let’s say that you reach your house by using a valid easement across your neighbor’s pasture.
-Your rights in that easement would allow you to use that road, to maintain it and even to improve it in certain circumstances.
+Your rights in that easement would allow you to use that road, maintain it, and improve it in certain circumstances.
 Now, let’s say that one day your neighbor decides that he does not like you having that easement, and he spends his energies keeping you from using it.
 Clearly, your neighbor’s new hostility does not affect your legal rights in the easement; it just makes using the easement more of a hassle.
 Confronted with your neighbor’s new hostility, you would likely exercise your rights to the easement in the following manner.
 Knowing that your neighbor will haul you into court in a heartbeat, you would first make sure that you never exceed your rights; where possible, you would work cooperatively with your neighbor and try to improve relationships; but, where cooperation is not possible, you would assert your rights, when necessary.

 The above scenario fairly describes the current situation with R.S.
 2477 rights-of-way.
 We can use the principles from that more familiar scenario to deal with this larger-scale dispute.
 Again, knowing that your neighbor will haul you into court in a heartbeat, counties first must make sure that they never exceed their rights; where possible, they should work cooperatively with the federal government and try to improve relationships; but, where cooperation is not possible, they should assert their rights.